mszegedy/plea/story/ch-5.md

 Vasilisa noticed Sofia's eyes wandering.
 "But, uh… I guess that's all pretty boring, 'cause it doesn't involve Alexey much, right?
 Sorry, uh, lemme think… he—"

 "No, it's okay," interrupted Sofia.
 "I understand.
 Getting a job isn't simple.
 And holding one isn't either.
-I was mistaken to think that Alexey might be defined by his job like I am."
+I was mistaken to think that Alexey might be defined by his social status like I am."

 "Yeah," admitted Vasilisa.
 "That's a pretty elegant way of putting it.
 You know, I dunno _what_ Alexey's deal is.
 What his, like, goals are in life.
 I mean, we don't all have to have 'em, but… a lot of days, he wouldn't even leave his room.
 He didn't… read and write all day, like me…" She felt a pang of regret at the loss of her life's writings, and a new flare of indignation at Tosha's dismissal of her feelings last night.
 "I know he used to pray a lot.
 And, well… cut.
 But I think he stopped doing both of those this year.
 Where _was_ he?
 Was he sleeping?"